Live Streaming Equipment for Gaming: How to Set Up in 2021

 There isn’t much to say here, as you need to buy a console of your choosing, and you don’t need any additional streaming equipment for Xbox or PS (well, except for a headset).
 It all depends on the games you want to play.

-A good microphone is a must-have for streaming equipment for gaming.
+A good microphone is a must-have for live streaming equipment for gaming.
 On the market, you can find three types of microphones suitable for streaming:

 Many streamers, like Tyler1, are using microphones that are already built into their headset.
 They aren’t necessarily the best for quality, but they are the most affordable option possible.